Kubset/Generic-structures/README.md

 ##### Tests:
-There are 17 tests and 100% code coverage
+Almost all tests are based on original implementation of HashMap There are 21 tests and 100% code coverage